nrwl/nx/docs/react/tutorial/01-create-application.md

 !!!!!
 Open http://localhost:4200 in the browser.
 What do you see?
 !!!!!
-Page saying "This is an React app built with Nx"
+Page saying "Welcome to Todos!"
 Page saying "This is an React app built with Create React App" 404